sheidajahanfar/Snappay_data/Project_Report.md

 Ideally, this ratio should always fall between 0 and 1.
 However, ~4,000 records showed ratios greater than 1, which is logically impossible (full usage cannot exceed total usage).

-**-Resolution:**These anomalies likely reflect data entry or aggregation errors.
+**-Resolution:** These anomalies likely reflect data entry or aggregation errors.
 Since the dataset is sufficiently large, the safest decision was to remove these ~4,000 rows to avoid distorting downstream analysis.

 # Lets Dive in

-**1.EDA and visualization in Python**
+### EDA and visualization in Python

 I used pandas + matplotlib/seaborn to summarize all numeric features quickly and Check distributions, outliers, skewness.I believe this approach is fast  and gives a solid sense of the data before modeling.